Web Video: Frankenstein M.D.

 - Setting Update: Napoleonic Era Germany and Switzerland becomes 21st century America.
 Now Frankenstein hails from Geneva, Calif.

 - Something Completely Different: After three series adapted from the works of Jane Austen, this is instead adapted from Mary Shelley.
 Also applies to PBS Digital Studios as this is their first scripted program though it includes educational elements.

 - Stay in the Kitchen: Dr. Kempe told Victoria's mom that women had no place in research medicine and that she should start a family.
 He's still teaching and on the University Board much to Victoria's chagrin, who calls him an "old fossil".

 - Suspiciously Apropos Music: That is one darn prescient record in the final episode.

 - They Wasted a Perfectly Good Character: Robert Walton never appeared on screen so it makes hard for the audience to have the same reaction to his death the others have.
 It makes his coming back as the Monster some what awkward as we can only imagine what he was like before his resurrection.

 - Troubling Unchildlike Behavior: When they were kids, Victoria tried to amputate Eli's finger off to prevent gangrene.

-- Unusually Uninteresting Sight: In a manner of speaking: it's surprising how easily Eli accepts that Victoria revived Robert's corpse.
+- Weirdness Censor: It's surprising how easily Eli accepts that Victoria revived Robert's corpse.

 - Used to Be a Sweet Kid: It's implied Victoria was a much more caring person before she went to med school.